DeepLearningDev/Isekai-Earth/The Pantheon/Ayer.md

 > Role: One of the several Gods of this reality

 ###### Appearance:
 Ayer appears as a woman in her mid 20s who is about 5'2", has short blonde hair, with olive toned skin.
-She has unknown colored eyes because she
+She has unknown colored eyes because she wears a white cloth that covers them.
 ###### Ties:
 [[Y'drah]]: Creator
 [[Elaris]]: Rival